python/devguide/core-developers/motivations.rst

    * Email address: steve.dower@python.org

-   Steve started with Python while automating a test harness for medical devices, and now works for Microsoft on anything that makes Python more accessible to developers on any platform.
+   Steve started with Python while automating a test harness for medical devices and now works for Microsoft on anything that makes Python more accessible to developers on any platform.

    As a core developer, his focus is on maintaining the already excellent